Table of Contents

 - Which team activity would you like to try?

-1 to 1 Performance Review Questions - Performance Appraisal
+1 to 1 interview Questions - appraisal interview

 You ask a good question and your employee gives you a good answer.
 And what happens next?

-Follow-up questions during your one-to-one or performance review are of course also important.
-Here are some questions & topics that are suitable for this and should give you some good ideas.
+Follow-up questions during your one-to-one or appraisal interview are of course also important.
+Here are some questions that are suitable for this and should give you some good ideas.

-💬 1 to 1 employee review questions for the course of the performance review
+💬 1 to 1 questions for the course of the conversation

 - Thank you for sharing this with me.
 Let me think about it and get back to you, okay?